-The Qualcomm Crypto Engine Core does not perform key generation for any of its approved algorithms or other algorithm.
+The Qualcomm Crypto Engine Core does not perform key generation for any algorithms.

-The CM does not provide any asymmetric algorithms.
+The Qualcomm Crypto Engine Core does not provide any asymmetric algorithms.
 Manual key entry or key output capabilities are not provided.
-All Keys/CSPs can only be written to the CM by the boot loader by writing to the key registers or into the FIFOs assigned to the particular use case.
+All Keys/CSPs can only be written to the Qualcomm Crypto Engine Core by the boot loader by writing to the key registers or into the FIFOs assigned to the particular use case.

-Callers pass keys and similar sensitive information to the CM by writing to specific assigned registers by sending the data via DMA request.
+Callers pass keys and similar sensitive information to the Qualcomm Crypto Engine Core by writing to specific assigned registers by sending the data via DMA request.
 Any attempt to write to a non-assigned FIFO is blocked.
-Keys are stored within the CM in write-only registers or the Qualcomm Crypto Engine Core's internal key store, therefore any attempt to read CSPs are blocked and zeros are returned rather than the actual CSP.
+Keys are stored within the Qualcomm Crypto Engine Core in write-only registers or the Qualcomm Crypto Engine Core's internal key store.
+Therefore, any attempt to read CSPs are blocked, and zeros are returned rather than the actual CSP.